LouisDesdoigts/dLux/docs/API/apertures.md

     ```
 ![basic_apertures](../assets/basic_apertures.png)

-We can esaily add aberrations to these, and make them static:
+We can easily add aberrations to these, and make them static:

 ```python
 import dLux as dl